Celomarcelo/site-Karaoke/README.md

 ## Credits

-In this section you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content
+-
 - The text content was extracted from the following pages:
   - Canto do Batuque escola de música
   - Escola Nosso Canto
   - Site Puc Sp
 - The code for implementing the iframe was extracted from Google maps
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 ### Media